Eirini Lamprini Daouti

-In general, my research interests focus on projects like this one, which emphasizes on the interconnection between species, ecosystems and anthropogenic interference.
+In general, my research interests focus on projects like this one, which emphasizes the interconnection between species, ecosystems and anthropogenic interference.
 I chose this research area because I believe there is a critical need for sustainable agriculture, which will assure food security and greater crop productivity while reducing the environmental impacts of chemical use in agricultural practices.

-I am part of the ecosystem services and conservation research team in the Ecology department of SLU in Uppsala and for this project, I work in collaboration with Mattias Jonsson, Riccardo Bommarco, Giulia Vico and Ben Feit.
+I am part of the ecosystem services and conservation research team in the Ecology department of SLU in Uppsala and for this project, I work in collaboration with Mattias Jonsson, Riccardo Bommarco, Giulia Vico and Benjamin Feit.

 I obtained a tertiary education in applied biology from the University of Ioannina, Greece where I worked closely with the reproduction dynamics of the Killifish (Aphanius fasciatus) in the Venice lagoon.
 Throughout my Masters in the Swedish University of Agricultural Sciences in Umeå.
 Sweden, I had the unique opportunity to work with an apex predator, the Golden Eagle and explore its population dynamics.
 Using citizen science data, I studied the species’ survival, breeding performance and the factors that it is influenced by in the boreal Swedish forest.
 During those projects, I was amazed on how the strength of different interactions reflect into the ecological processes and the mechanisms employed by organisms in order to survive.